dubaidev/bcodex/README.md

 # bcodex
-Free and open source javascript text encoding and decoding.
+Free and open source javascript text encrypting and decrypting.
 Easy to use, open to see and MEGA hard to break!
 The file runs on all browsers
 User should follow 7 steps by feading texts to the form.
 After that un unique BTranslator.html is generated based on the user provded text